ViDiC: Video Difference Captioning: ViDiC-1K

 \subsection{Dataset Statistics}

-\subsubsection{Overall Statistics}
+\paragraph{\textbf{Overall Statistics}}

-Our benchmark comprises 1,000 video pairs annotated with 4,107 comparative checklist items(1056 similarity, 3051 difference).
+Our benchmark comprises 1,000 video pairs annotated with 3720 comparative checklist items (982 similarity, 2738 difference).
 Figure~\ref{fig:middle_top} illustrates the number of video pairs corresponding to each checklist length.
-The source videos are curated for diversity, with durations predominantly ranging from 2 to 12 seconds, reflecting the typical length observed in modern video editing.(Figure~\ref{fig:duration}), a varied set of resolutions (Figure~\ref{fig:resolution}), and a broad spectrum of topics to ensure generalizability (Figure~\ref{fig:left}).
+The source videos are curated for diversity, with durations predominantly ranging from 2 to 12 seconds, reflecting the typical length observed in modern video editing(Figure~\ref{fig:duration}), a varied set of resolutions (Figure~\ref{fig:resolution}), and a broad spectrum of topics to ensure generalizability (Figure~\ref{fig:left}).

 Our comparative checklist items are categorized according to a multifaceted taxonomy, depicted in Figure~\ref{fig:top}.
-This system encompasses seven key dimensions: 1) Subject, covering its type, count, and detailed attributes from appearance to pose; 2) Style, which utilizes a constrained list of objective descriptors (e.g., Anime, Oil Painting); to enforce objectivity, videos with styles outside this predefined set were manually excluded; 3) Background, describing the scene's location, atmosphere, and lighting; 4) Camera Work, for analyzing cinematographic elements like camera movement and shot scale; 5) Subject Motion, detailing the dynamics of actions and interactions; 6) Positional Relationship, focusing on the spatial arrangement of subjects and objects; and 7) Playback Technique, which identifies simple editing effects like slow-motion or reverse.
-This structured approach ensures a comprehensive and fine-grained comparative analysis.
+This system encompasses seven key dimensions: 1) Subject, covering its type, count, and detailed attributes from appearance to pose; 2) Style, utilizing a constrained list of objective descriptors (e.g., Anime, Oil Painting) to ensure consistency; 3) Background, describing background objects, weather, location, atmosphere, and lighting; 4) Camera Work, analyzing cinematographic elements like movement and scale; 5) Subject Motion, detailing action dynamics; 6) Positional Relationship, focusing on spatial arrangements; and 7) Playback Technique, identifying basic effects like slow-motion.
+Statistically, Subject, Background and Style account for approximately 57\% to align with mainstream editing types, while the 35\% allocated to dynamic categories emphasizes temporal changes, distinguishing ViDiC from IDC.

-\subsubsection{Comparison with Other Benchmarks}
+\paragraph{\textbf{Comparison with Other Benchmarks}}

-Current benchmarks for visual comparison suffer from critical fragmentation, focusing either on static images or on isolated tasks within the video domain.
-A comprehensive overview in Table~\ref{tab:benchmark_compare_final} highlights this gap.
-To bridge this divide, we introduce ViDiC-1K, the first unified benchmark that jointly evaluates both difference detection and similarity analysis in video across a wide spectrum of comparative scenarios, from fine-grained subject and background alterations to sophisticated variations in camera work and playback techniques.
-This integrated and comprehensive approach enables a more rigorous assessment of a model's spatio-temporal understanding, a foundational capability for advancing intelligent video editing.